ntjandra/ntjandra.github.io/projects.md

 [visit SkyhookDM](https://sites.google.com/view/skyhookdm/home)

 ### SuppCheck
 Healthy eating application that provides insight into the health benefits of fitness supplements available on the web and as a mobile application.
 Developed for CruzHacks 2020.
-Won second place for "Best Health Hack" and runner up for "Best use of Google Cloud Platform".
+It received second place for "Best Health Hack" and runner up for "Best use of Google Cloud Platform".

 [see more](projects/SuppCheck.md)